 In 2011, during the First Lady's Luncheon at the Congressional Club in Washington, D.C., MaryAnn Carroll presented one of her paintings to the United States of America's First Historic African American, First Lady Michelle Obama.
 Highwaymen's history is part of the First Family White House private collection.

-Women of color are often stereotyped by assumptions, perceptions, and even defamation, are rarely asked to tell their stories, and seldomly make history.
+Women of color are often stereotyped by assumptions, perceptions, and even defamation, are rarely asked to tell their stories, and seldom make history.
 Much has changed for women since her 1950s heyday, but much has not.
 MaryAnn Carroll was born in a family of sharecroppers; life was anything but easy.
-The First Lady raised six children on her own; she carried a small pistol for protection when she was on the road selling her art collection.
+The First Lady raised six children independently; she carried a small pistol for protection when she was on the road selling her art collection.

-MaryAnn sometimes feels almost mythical.
+With the passing of MaryAnn Carroll, a mythical feel sets in, a folk tale, if you will, she lived.
 Yet, her quintessential paintings are essential to serious Highwaymen art collectors.
 Although her talents were many, with ease, a world-renowned soul or jazz singer was well within her reach; instead, she blessed her audience with her impeccable voice of gossip music, for she was also a pastor.

 The history of the Florida Highwaymen is a significant collective part of America's history.

-MaryAnn Carroll is a "History Maker" she helped lead the 1950s "Highwaymen Art Movement and Culture" that transcends generations of history.
+MaryAnn Carroll is a "History Maker" who helped lead the 1950s "Highwaymen Art Movement and Culture" that transcends generations of history.

 In 2016, MaryAnn Carroll's work was recognized by the Smithsonian Institution's National Museum of African American History & Culture in Washington, D.C.